 • April 9, 2019 - Netzfrauen: "Nestlé's dairy company charged with animal abuse; Cows are beaten, kicked, tortured - Nestlé dairy supplier accused of animal abuse; cows being punched, kicked, stomped on"

 The dairy industry wants you to believe that milk comes from happy cows.
-But COK’s investigations show the heartbreaking reality of dairy.
+But our investigations show the heartbreaking reality of dairy.

 Female babies will likely enter the same cruel cycle as their moms, while most males will be confined to tiny crates or pens, then sold for veal or beef.

-Forced to live in their own manure and abused daily, the dairy cows’ natural lifespan of 20 years is cut extremely short, as they succumb to disease and the exhausting toll dairy production takes on their bodies.
+Forced to live in their own manure and abused daily, these farmed cows' natural lifespan of around 20 years is cut extremely short, as they succumb to disease and the exhausting toll constant milk production takes on their bodies.
 The average dairy cow is killed for beef, largely low-grade meat like hamburger, at just five years of age.

-Compassion Over Killing is one of few organizations dedicated to consistently shining the light of truth and justice on the dark cruelties hidden inside factory farms.
-The profit-driven animal agriculture industry is extremely powerful and will do anything to stop our cameras from rolling.
+Animal Outlook is dedicated to exposing the truth about factory farming and inspiring change.
+The profit-driven animal agriculture industry is extremely powerful and will do anything to stop our undercover investigations.

 Undercover investigators provide our only window to the hidden horrors that occur on factory farms like this one, and investigations are expensive for a non-profit organization.
 That’s why we need your support.
-In a world where corporations exploiting animals and humans alike hold all the resources and influence, you can fight back with your dollars.
-Your one-time or monthly contribution will support our brave investigators and groundbreaking legal work.
+In a world where corporations exploiting animals and humans alike hold so many resources and so much influence, you can fight back with your generous donation.
+Any amount helps.
+Your contribution will support our brave investigators and groundbreaking legal work.